microsoft/MIDI/docs/sdk-winrt-messages/MidiMessageHelper.md

 ---
 layout: api_page
-title: MidiMessageUtility
+title: MidiMessageHelper
-parent: Microsoft.Devices.Midi2.Messages
+parent: Midi2.Messages
 has_children: false
 ---

-# MidiMessageUtility
+# MidiMessageHelper

+(TODO: This page is not complete)

 This class contains a number of static helper functions for reading information from Universal MIDI Packets, and also manipulating that information.